OpenStarbound/OpenStarbound/doc/lua/openstarbound/widget.md

 # Widget

-New widget callbacks introduced in OpenStarbound.
+New `widget` callbacks introduced in OpenStarbound.

-## General callbacks

-These callbacks are available for all widgets.

----

 ## Widget specific callbacks